 When people think of the American Southeast, they often don’t realize that Southerners experience winter in a significant way, just like other areas of the country that are typically considered colder.
 There are portions of Georgia, particularly toward the northern part of the state, that can become and remain quite cold during the winter season.
 If you’re operating cameras for security in these conditions, you need to take these prolonged cold snaps into account so as not to lose your footage when you most need it.
-So, when you’re looking into a security camera installation service in Atlanta, make sure the company is prepared to equip your system for the winter months.
+So, when you’re looking into a security camera installation service in Orlando, make sure the company is prepared to equip your system for the winter months.
 You’ll appreciate the extra precautions when you experience your first Georgia snowstorm!

 The Importance of Commercial Video Surveillance Ensuring the safety and security of a business is an ongoing challenge that requires a multi-faceted approach.
 One of…Read More